© 2005 GIA.

 “Many singers deal with the problem of separating themselves from the ‘the voice.’
 Dozens of singers I know will describe the actions of ‘the voice’ as completely alien to their own desires, as though ‘the voice’ itself were another person misbehaving in their relationship.” —Lynn Eustis, in The Singer’s Ego

 Few people, other than singers themselves, understand the daily psychological conflicts that make up the singer’s world—challenges unique to those who carry their instrument in their own body.

-Author Lynn Eustis, a graduate of the Curtis Institute of Music and voice instructor at the University of North Texas, draws from her experience as a professional singer and the wisdom gained from her many years of teaching voice.
+Author Lynn Eustis, a graduate of the Curtis Institute of Music and voice instructor at Boston University, draws from her experience as a professional singer and the wisdom gained from her many years of teaching voice.

 This book is an invaluable addition to the libraries of singers, conductors, and teachers of singing at all levels.

 Lynn Eustis is a faculty member at Boston University, where she teaches voice.